bytepark/lib-migration/README.md

 ### Migration file requirements

-The single migrations should be named in some sortable syntax to express weak dependencies.
+The single migrations should be named in some descending sortable syntax to express weak dependencies.
 Recommended is the naming of the files including a date, datetime or timestamp prefix, i.e. 19700101-some-text.mig.
 The migrations will be processed in the given order of the directory scan.